jkroepke/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin`.
 _**default:**_ ""

+## global-auth-signin-snippet

+Sets a custom snippet to use with external authentication.
+Applied to all the locations.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin-snippet`.
+_**default:**_ ""

 ## global-auth-signin-redirect-param

 Sets the query parameter in the error page signin URL which contains the original URL of the request that failed authentication.